MontgomeryLab/tinyRNA/README.md

   3. A reference genome file in FASTA format (be sure that chromosome identifiers are identical between your reference annotations and genome sequence files).
   4. Optional: Bowtie indexes (must be small indexes (.ebwt)).
 By default, bowtie indexes will be created when the pipeline is run for the first time).

-<sup>*</sup> `aquatx-count` accepts SAM files in your Samples Sheet only when invoked as an individual step.
+<sup>*</sup> `tinyrna-count` accepts SAM files in your Samples Sheet only when invoked as an individual step.
 Because genome alignments are done after collapsing reads, the pipeline does not currently support SAM files from other sources.

 ### Running the End-to-End Analysis
 In most cases you will use this toolset as an end-to-end pipeline.
 This will run a full, standard small RNA sequencing data analysis according to your configuration file.
 Before starting, you will need the following: